 From time to time, many drinkers of wine get headaches.
 In fact, this is so common, it is often referred to as red wine headaches, or RWH.
 While some of those headaches are caused from over consumption of wine, meaning the alcohol found in the wine, that is not the sole cause.
 That is not to say that there are not also potential benefits from drinking wine.
-For details on the potential, important health benefits from drinking wine, calories and nutrition found in most wine, please read: Health and Nutrition Facts of Drinking Wine However, from time to time, many people experience a red wine headache.
+For details on the potential, important health benefits from drinking wine, calories and nutrition found in most wine, please read: Health and Nutrition Facts of Drinking Wine However, from time to time, many people experience a red wine headache when tasting wine.

 Sulfites in red wine: A lot of people blame allergies to sulfites on their suffering.
 While that does happen, that is not the cause of red wine headaches.
 Sulfites are used in almost every wine as a preservative agent.
 The percentage of sulfites in wine is really quite low.
 White wines contain between 250 and 450 parts per million of sulfites.
 Red wine has even less sulfites, with a range of between 50-350 parts per million.
 The truth is, dried fruit, which is the common, agreed upon litmus test for sulfite allergies contain much higher degrees of sulfites with a range of between 1,000 to 3,000 parts per million.
 The truth about the amount of sulfites in red wine hen compared to other popular food items is, there are lower levels of sulfites in wine than you experience in most candy, jam, canned soda, packaged meats, canned soup, frozen juice or as we mentioned previously, dried fruit.

 While sulfites can bring on typical allergic or asthma symptoms.
 But they are not the culprit responsible for wine, induced headaches.
 This is a good thing as close to 1% of the world’s population is allergic to sulfites.
 So, if it’s not sulfites that cause the famous red wine headache, or RWH, what is it?